Adcetris (Brentuximab Vedotin)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Skin blisters, redness, or reactions at infusion site
+• skin redness or pain at infusion site

 Seek immediate medical attention if you experience:

-• Lung problems – new or worsening shortness of breath or cough
+• new or worsening shortness of breath or cough

 Important Warnings